DataScienceProjectDow/Capstone-Project-Dow/README.md

 The `data_preprocessing.py` script preprocesses your data by removing a customized list of stop words, removing punctuations, converting all letters to lowercase, and removing date and time in your data, based on a specific format, if applicable.
 The format can be easily changed based on the user's need.
 The use of `data_precessing.py` is optional.
 Note that it is not recommended to remove stop words for contextual embedding models.

-To realize the preprocessing step, first get the data ready in Excel .xlsx format, then in a Jupyter notebook, run the following code:
+To realize the preprocessing step, first get the data ready in `pd.DataFrame` format, then in a Jupyter notebook, run the following code:

 ```
 custom_words = set("word_a", "word_b") # customize the stop words on your need
 from data_preprocessing import preprocessing
-preprocessing(your_data, custom_words)
+preprocessing(your_data, "column name of text", custom_words)
 ```

-The script will generate a `preprocessed_data.xlsx` in the current directory.
+The script will output a dataframe of the preprecessed data.

 ### Word embedding models